jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 ones.
 The post was in the context of learning R and R Markdown for research- related projects in education.

-I shared many resources (and the post) with a graduate research assistant and thought about meeting one-on-one to review the resources - but, there are a few other students at my insitution who might also be interested, and there might be folks not at my institution who would be interested in following - or contributing to - a conversation about using R Markdown/R. I thought the best way to open the conversation up (and probably have a better one) is to have an open, Zoom-based conversation on the topic.
-So, here's a plan:
+I shared many resources (and the post) with a graduate research assistant and thought about meeting one-on-one to review the resources - but, there are a few other students at my insitution who might also be interested, and so I thought to share the plan with and invite others to join in.

-- This Friday, May 15, from noon - 1:00 pm EST, we'll meet to discuss using R Markdown
+- This *Friday, May 15, from noon - 1:00 pm EST*, we'll meet to discuss using R Markdown
-- The conversation will be situated in the context of educational research
+- The conversation will be situated in the context of *educational research and education*
+- Schedule:
+    - First 20 minutes, an introduction to R and R Markdown
-- Roughly the first 40 minutes will involve working through an R Markdown document, from creating to rendering one
+    - Second 20 minutes, you working through an R Markdown document (more on how in the next point)
+    - Last 20 minutes discussion/questions and answers
 - We'll use RStudio Cloud, so folks can get started with zero prerequisites
-- Throughout, we'll draw on and refer to resources shared about R Markdown
+- Throughout, I'll draw on and refer to the resources shared about R Markdown
+- I'll plan to record and host the video (probably on Vimeo) for others to view in the future

 This is thus especially for educational researchers/data analysts/scientists, though any one is welcome to join.

-Depending on interest (especially from students), I may try to carry out other conversations/workshops, including on:

-- git/Github
-- visualizing data

-I created a short sign-up form (with a question for your email address and the extent of your prior experience using RMarkdown and R); if you sign-up, I'll send you a Zoom link to the workshop, but will not use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7
+There's a short sign-up form (with a question for your email address and the extent of your prior experience using RMarkdown and R); if you sign-up, I'll send you a Zoom link to the workshop, but will not use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7